 Written by Lorna Shapiro

-I was travelling in Kyoto with a couple of Japanese women in their mid thirties, both of whom had lived with us here.
-I wanted to go to a traditional Ofuro (public bath) that I had read about in the travel literature before I went, and the Japanese are always happy to go to a bath so it was not hard to convince them.
+I was travelling in Kyoto with a couple of Japanese women in their mid-thirties, both of whom had lived with us here.
+I wanted to go to a traditional Ofuro (public bath) that I had read about in the travel literature before I went and the Japanese are always happy to go to a bath, so it was not hard to convince them.
 We wandered around a bit, trying to find the exact location of the bath after getting off the bus.
 Then we saw someone walking along the street holding what looked to me like a cloth-wrapped package.
-It was, sort of.
-It was in fact their bathing supplies wrapped in a furoshki and the ladies recognized that this person would be heading to the ofuro so we followed him and quickly arrived here:
+It was sort of.
+It was their bathing supplies wrapped in a furoshiki, and the ladies recognized that this person would be heading to the ofuro, so we followed him and quickly arrived here:

 The bathing areas are separated by gender and have an inside and outside area.
-But before going in, our shoes were to be left in traditional Japanese lockers… and the locks for these were like I’d never seen before.
-The key’s looked like this…
+Before going in, we left our shoes in traditional Japanese lockers, and the locks for these were like I’d never seen before.
+The keys looked like this.

 How the heck do these work???!!!!!
-Thanks to my trusty iphone, I have a video to show you… here’s the link: Locks at the ofuro: Locks at the ofuro
+Thanks to my trusty iPhone, I have a video to show you.
+Here’s the link: Locks at the ofuro.